 Apply required patches/updates.
 Complete all the maintenance tasks running on this machine and then reboot the servers.

-4. Restart NCache service
+4. Restart NCache Service

-After successful completion of step 3 now restart NCache service and also change service start up type back to “Automatic” for normal usage.
+After successful completion of step 3 now restart NCache Service and also change service start-up type back to “Automatic” for normal usage.

-5. Start the cache
+5. Start Cache

 Perform same steps for other nodes in your environment.
 The main reason of starting NCache service manually is that some of the patches complete their operations after some time of system startup and it is a good practice to start NCache service manually once all the patches are fully applied and maintenance work has been completed on your server.